halfaya/icfp2021/Lyrics.md

 [John]\
 Monad transformers and macros and handlers\
 Tuples and presheaves and liftings and closures\
-Soundness and types and commutative rings.\
+Multisets, joins and commutative rings.\
 These are a few of my favorite things.

 [Other words: logic, lambda, fuel, ...]